LowKeyAkward/GachaGaming/README.md

 #### MVP

-- Pull data of the JSON and push it onto Airtable
+- Posts victory and defeat data onto Airtable
-- Pulls the data off Airtable and displays it
+- Pulls the character data off Airtable and displays it
 - Uses character data and pits it off against an opposing enemies data.

 #### PostMVP